zGBzz/zGBzz/README.md

 - 👋 Hi, I’m Gabriel Bastos
 - 👀 I’m interested in Dev
 - 🌱 I’m currently learning Python
-- 💞️ I'm looking to collaborate as a full stack or back end and giving my best
 - 📫 How to reach me By email (gabrielbastos478@gmail.com) or on LINKEDIN (https://www.linkedin.com/in/gabriel-bastos-520a58278/)